7.27.14 (2)

 Wednesday July 16, 2014

-Conditions were once again incredibly calm as we drifted along on glass calm waters.
-As soon as I spotted the mahi was making it’s round from the back of the boat and toward us again, Matt threw the multi-colored lure in the water just in front of it.
-That fish didn’t even have time to think about what was happening, it just saw something land an inch from it’s face and went to nibble on it.
+Conditions were once again incredibly calm as we drifted along on glass-calm waters.
+As soon as I spotted the mahi making its round from the back of the boat and toward us again, Matt threw the multi-colored lure into the water just in front of it.
+That fish didn’t even have time to think about what was happening; it just saw something land an inch from its face and went to nibble on it.
 We’d just caught our mahi!
 The question now was, could we keep it this time?

-Without any time to prepare for actually catching a fish since I’d literally spotted it about 90 seconds earlier, we were in no way ready when we landed it.
+Without any time to prepare for actually catching a fish (since I’d literally spotted it about 90 seconds earlier), we were in no way ready when we landed it.
 Matt began pulling it in toward the boat while I quickly ran to the back to grab the gaff.
-Food was beginning to get low and there was no way I was going to let this meal get away.
+Food was beginning to get low, and there was no way I was going to let this meal get away.
 Approaching Matt again with the sharp hook in my hand, he explained that he was going to hand the line over to me while he gaffed the fish and brought it on deck.
-Hearing about exhausting fights that other fishers have put up with while trying to bring in these powerful fish, I braced myself against the gunnel to keep myself from ending up in the water and getting dragged half way to Horta.
-Surprisingly though, there was no struggle.
+Hearing about exhausting fights that other fishers have put up with while trying to bring in these powerful fish, I braced myself against the gunnel to keep from ending up in the water and getting dragged halfway to Horta.
+Surprisingly, though, there was no struggle.

-So I fly down the steps and into the aft cabin where we now have two bags full of Matt’s tools, and I can not find the hammer in either one.
-I am now beyond anxious and pissed myself.
-Stomping (quickly) back up the stairs I yell at him “Your effing hammer is not in the effing tool bag, you need to start putting your s&%t away!”*, as the mahi is partially listening to our heated conversation and partially fighting for it’s life.
-“Just get me the damn winch handle”, he called back, ready to end this in any way possible.
-Snatching a spare one out of our combing I ran it up to him, a few hard smacks to the head later, this fish was definitely not going anywhere.
+So, I fly down the steps and into the aft cabin where we now have two bags full of Matt’s tools, and I can’t find the hammer in either one.
+I am now beyond anxious and pissed off.
+Stomping (quickly) back up the stairs, I yell at him, “Your effing hammer is not in the effing tool bag!
+You need to start putting your s&%t away!” as the mahi is partially listening to our heated conversation and partially fighting for its life.
+“Just get me the damn winch handle,” he called back, ready to end this in any way possible.
+Snatching a spare one out of our combing, I ran it up to him.
+A few hard smacks to the head later, this fish was definitely not going anywhere.

 Matt with mahi